MyNameIsNeXTSTEP/NextStepBlog/docs/Programming/Decorators and composition.md

 ---
 ## Introduction

 According to [wikipedia](https://en.wikipedia.org/wiki/Decorator_pattern)  the decorator pattern is some sort of an object wrapper around original (target) object, that expands somehow its **behavior**.
 In programming its the most widely, i believe, and frequently used design pattern, in OOP specifically.

-*Important note*
+**Important note**
 A decorator should always implement the original interface and be treated as the original decoratee (what is decorated) to the client usgin it.
 So the can not be no extra methods, behavior or overriding existent.

 ## Details

 Lets make a claim, why its good and what are the benefits:

-- It follows the essential principle in true OOP - combine (wrap) smaller objects in a bigger one.
+It follows the essential principle in true OOP - combine (wrap) smaller objects in a bigger one.
 And since the object has to hide data and expose behavior, a decorator **encapsulates that behavior** and adds some more to it, which wasn't the responsibility of original object on first place.

-- It saves you control over it.
+It saves you control over it.
     When an object is decorated, and if it's small and easy to understand, the composition with decorator, when wrapping, lets for programmer easy control behavior addition (see this article).
 Practically it means, when you write a decorator to an object it still is your code and your object, you keep control over it.

-- It gives you great tool for specifying **distribution by purpose**.
+It gives you great tool for specifying **distribution by purpose**.
 For example, if you have a *File* object, when decorating it for different use-cases it maybe:

-    1. *CachedFile* - original file is decorated with cache layer, that allow reading the file for the first time and after gives you a cached content, until file's content is changed.
+- *CachedFile* - original file is decorated with cache layer, that allow reading the file for the first time and after gives you a cached content, until file's content is changed.
-    2. *LicensedFile* - for example, when you read a file made changes to it or want to add only the license for contributing then it to somewhere, you may create a decorator to write a license over and use it when needed.
+- *LicensedFile* - for example, when you read a file made changes to it or want to add only the license for contributing then it to somewhere, you may create a decorator to write a license over and use it when needed.
-    3. *GrammarCheckedFile* - if you do, for example, grammar checking for a file that contains some human language and want to pass it somewhere further you can expand the behavior of original file by grammar checking decorator, which would return an original file and a report of checking with errors, warnings…
+- *GrammarCheckedFile* - if you do, for example, grammar checking for a file that contains some human language and want to pass it somewhere further you can expand the behavior of original file by grammar checking decorator, which would return an original file and a report of checking with errors, warnings.

 That being said, we represent our object model like this:
 ```mermaid